What is the Small Business Administration (SBA)?

 Other Small Business Loan Options

 SBA loans are far from the only loan options for small businesses.
-Many of these loans have lower qualification requirements and much faster funding time.
+Many of these loans have lower qualification requirements and much faster funding times.

 You may be interested in any of the following:

-Does the SBA small business definition ever change?
+Does the SBA’s definition of a small business ever change?

 Small business size standards are periodically updated.
-The government understands that making $15 million in revenue twenty years ago is different than $15 million in revenue today.
+The government understands that generating $15 million in revenue twenty years ago is different from generating $15 million in revenue today.
 As such, NAICS code limits are updated to reflect changes and economic growth.

 NAICS codes were last updated in 2022.
 The SBA also updated its size definitions in July 2022.
 The Small Business Jobs Act of 2010 mandates a review of small business size standards every five years.